Fireworks Are Responsible For Many Eye Injuries

 Treating Fireworks Eye Injuries

 Knowing what to do when an injury occurs can help prevent serious injury and minimize damage.
-Take the following steps when fireworks cause injury.
+Take the following steps when fireworks cause harm.

 - Stay calm.
 Keep the victim as calm as possible too.